exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Replace the closure by a string, with the name of the called function
+* Replace the closure by an array, with the name of the called method and the object as first element

 +-------------+-----------------------------------------------------------------------------------+
 | Short name  | Functions/Closure2String                                                          |